ietf-teep/architecture/draft-ietf-teep-architecture.md

 depends.
 An Untrusted Application may have a metadata file that describes the TAs it depends on and the associated TAM that each TA installation goes to use.
-The REE Application Installer can inspect the application metadata file and installs TAs on behalf of the Client Application without requiring the Untrusted Application to run first.
+The REE Application Installer can inspect the application metadata file and installs TAs on behalf of the Untrusted Application without requiring the Untrusted Application to run first.

 This interface for Untrusted Applications or Application Installers may be